slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The world doesn’t have the luxury of waiting for complete answers before it takes action.' -- Daniel Gilber*

-Think of mental models as minimum viable products.
-Sure, all of them can be improved.
-But the only way that can happen is if we try them out, educate ourselves and collectively refine them.

-Your kitchen knives are not as sharp as they could be.
-Does that matter as long as they still cut vegetables?
-Your bed is not as comfortable as it could be.
-Does that matter if you can still get a good night’s sleep in it?
-Your internet is not as fast as it could be.
-Does that matter as long as you can load this article?
-Arguably not.
-Our world runs on the functional, not the perfect.
-This is what a mental model is – a functional tool.
-A tool which maybe could be a bit sharper or easier to use, but still does the job.

-Georg Rasch said the following:
-When you construct a model you leave out all the details which you, with the knowledge at your disposal, consider inessential….
-Models should not be true, but it is important that they are applicable, and whether they are applicable for any given purpose must, of course, be investigated.
-This also means that a model is never accepted finally, only on trial.

 As we know, the map is not the territory.
 A map can be seen as a symbol or index of a place, not an icon.

 > *'A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.' -- Alfred Korzybski*

-mapa mental!

 Physical maps generally become more accurate as time passes.
 Not long ago, they often included countries which didn’t exist, omitted some which did, portrayed the world as flat or fudged distances.
 Nowadays, our maps have come a long way.